obiba/opal-doc/cookbook/r-datashield/r-profiles.rst

 .. warning::

-  Make sure there is always a R servers cluster name called ``default``, which is the default profile name expected by Opal when none is specified.
+  Make sure there is always an R servers cluster name called ``default``, which is the default profile name expected by Opal when none is specified.

 Step 3 - Discover Rock R Servers in Opal
 ----------------------------------------